vdhamer/Photo-Club-Hub/.github/README.md

 Photo Club Waalre is a photography club named after Waalre, a town in the south of The Netherlands.
 Its members meet since 1988 to critique each other’s photos.
-There are also yearly photography excursions and photo expositions.

-In future versions, the name Waalre is likely to disappear from the app after the app starts to be used by multiple photo clubs.
+In future versions, the name Waalre may disappear from the app once the multi-club feature of the app starts to gain traction.

 ### The Portfolio Concept

-The app is designed to **showcase curated work of members of photo clubs**.
+The app is designed to **showcase curated images made by members of photo clubs**.

-That work is organized into `portfolios` that hold the images.
-A typical portfolio spans a period of years or even decades.
-The app shows the work in most-recent-first order.
+The images within the app are divided into `portfolios` that are displayed with the most recent images shown first (social media style, rather than biography style).

-By definition, each portfolio covers that part of a photographer's work that was shared *within* a photo club.
+By definition, a portfolio covers the part of a photographer's work that was shared *within* a single photo club.

-Thus images by a photographer that are *not* associated with a photo club are not visible (not known) in the app.
-But the app does provide a link to a photographer's "external" personal website where possible.
+Thus images by a photographer that are *not* associated with a photo club are not supported by the app.
+Instead the app can provide a link to a photographer's personal website.

-In the event that a photographer joined *multiple* supported photo clubs (simultaneously or over the years), the app will show *multiple* portfolios for that photographer.
+If a photographer joined *multiple* photo clubs, the app will show *multiple* portfolios (with different sets of images) for that photographer.
+Example 1: the photographer is simultaneously a member of two (or more) clubs.
+Example 2: the photographer used to be a member of club A, but later switched to club B.

-So this app is club-and-photographer oriented rather than just photographer oriented.

 ### Built With